-I wat to preface this post with that I know I know that the majority of teachers became teachers because we love children and want what is best for them.
-In that regard I have no doubt.
+I want to preface this post with that I know I know that the majority of teachers became teachers because we love children and want what is best for them.
+In that regard, I have no doubt.

-In fact, when I first started teach thus is why I did.
+In fact, when I first started to teach, this is why I did.
 I loved working with kids and helping them learn.
 However, having my own children has led me down an interesting path of learning and reflecting.
-Most of my recent posts have been a long the lines of community, listening and wondering how do we retain our children in school.
+Most of my recent posts have been along the lines of community, listening and wondering how do we retain our children in school.

-Today I just happen to be in a school and as I look around I see the wonderful signs we all post about everyone matters, your not alone, we are a community, character is everything, etc. And yet I also see posted in the office the late policy.
+Today I just happen to be in a school and as I look around I see the wonderful signs we all post about everyone matters, you’re not alone, we are a community, the character is everything, etc. And yet I also see posted in the office the late policy.

 If we truly care about the student, why are we suspending them instead of figuring out why they are late?